Managing the area for reprocessing for reusable medical devices

 Items should not be left soaking in detergent solution for later cleaning because bacteria can multiply at room temperature, leading to excessive contamination, and due to splash risk.

 Cleaning agents used in reprocessing reusable medical devices must be:

 - listed in the Australian Register of Therapeutic Goods

-- suitable for the reusable medical devices being processed and the selected method of cleaning (for example, non-abrasive and non-corrosive)
+- suitable for the reusable medical devices being processed and the selected method of cleaning (eg non-abrasive and non-corrosive)

 - diluted and used in accordance with the product’s instructions